 - To participate in the Go Battle League, you must first walk 3km to gain entry, with your progress displayed in the Battle screen.
 This has a few requirements worth noting: each charge gives you 5 matches, and you can 'bank' a charge, meaning you can walk to build up another.
 You play a maximum of three sets (15) battles per day.

 - Additionally, provided you've walked a set distance, you can pay PokéCoins to fast track the recharge, with the cost reducing the closer to 3km you are.
-(Update: Until April 13th, 2020, you no longer need to walk or use PokéCoins to charge Go Battle League.
+(Update: Until further notice, you no longer need to walk or use PokéCoins to charge Go Battle League.
 So fight away!)

 - For the five matches you play within a set, you can receive rewards, which are displayed on screen in a 'free' and 'premium' track, the latter you can enter by using a Premium Battle Pass (which will replace the Premium Raid Pass, and allow you to enter either activity).
 Note once you have entered a run of battles, you cannot change track partway through.